 Having a wide-reaching server network is crucial for two reasons.
 First, connecting to servers near your actual location improves performance tremendously.
 And secondly, a diverse selection of geographical regions unlocks more foreign content that’s normally unavailable in your home country.

-NordVPN is responsible for 5500+ servers in 59+ countries.
+NordVPN is responsible for 5400+ servers in 60+ countries.
 No locations are virtual, meaning all hardware is located in the same region that you’re connecting to.
-Additionally, privacy is guaranteed thanks to most servers utilizing RAM-only technology to prevent data storage on hard drives.
+Additionally, privacy is guaranteed, thanks to all servers utilizing RAM-only technology to prevent data storage on hard drives.

 Kaspersky VPN users can select from 2000+ servers in 30+ countries.
 Besides the proprietary tunneling protocol, the service also makes use of Hotspot Shield’s server infrastructure.
 This could result in faster connectivity, but renting hardware from third parties is not ideal.